apache/shardingsphere-elasticjob/docs/content/user-manual/usage/job-api/spring-boot-starter.en.md

 Developers are free from configuring CoordinatorRegistryCenter, JobBootstrap by using ElasticJob Spring Boot Starter.
 What developers need to solve distributed scheduling problem are job implementations with a little configuration.

+The following content is only demonstrated through Spring Boot 3.
+The relevant content may still be valid on Spring Boot 2, but since Spring Boot 2 has ended maintenance, no availability assumptions are made for Spring Boot 2.

 ## Job configuration

 ### Implements ElasticJob